 Left/right key: Extends and contracts the C-terminal position.
 Ctrl + left/right key: Extend and contracts the N-terminal position.
-Shift + left/right key: Moves the selected region towards the N-/Cterminus of the protein.
+Shift + left/right key: Moves the selected region towards the N-/C-terminus of the protein.

-Hint: If you highlight relevant residues (i.e. Lys and Arg when working with trypsin) it is much faster to locate relevant peptides.
+(i.e. Lys and Arg when working with trypsin) it is much faster to locate relevant peptides.